Yoga…Surely a System of Total Health - Yoga Practice Blog

 Yoga is a perfect practical system of physical, mental and spiritual health.
 According to the basic Yoga philosophy is a composition of three basic constituents: life force (Prana Shakti), mental force (Chitta Shakti), and spiritual force (Atma Shakti).

 Atma Shakti, the third type of energy, is spiritual.
 It is non-physical, transcendental, formless energy.
-Mooladhara Chakra produces both the physical and spiritual energy, but the spiritual energy is produced by a larger generator.
+Mooladhara Chakra produces both physical and spiritual energy, but the spiritual energy is produced by a more significant generator.
 This energy cannot be conducted by either Ida or Pingala.
-For this there is another line called Sushumna which conducts the spiritual energy from Mooladhara straight up to Sahasrara in order to open the whole brain.
+For this, there is another line called Sushumna which runs the spiritual energy from Mooladhara straight up to Sahasrara in order to open the whole brain.

 Conclusion